-exaggeration - stretching the truth, to make something seem more powerful or meaningful than it actually is.
-(8 uses)
+exaggeration - stretching the truth to make something seem more powerful or meaningful than it actually is.
+(9 uses)

-baseless claim - a statement that is presented as accepted or established fact, but no evidence could be found to support the claim.
+baseless claim - a bold statement that is presented as accepted or established fact, with no discernable evidence to support the claim.
 (2 uses)

 cherry picking - presenting only evidence that confirms your position, while ignoring or withholding an often more significant portion that contradicts it.
 (1 use)